mrevilme/node-elk/README.md

 # node-elk

-Node.js library to interact with 46elks messaging service.
+A Node library to interact with 46elks messaging service

 ## Requirement